Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 However, you can generate a new license at any time.

-## Add the Signature SDK to an existing project
+## Add the Wacom Ink SDK for signature to an existing project

-The Signature SDK is distributed as an *aar* library for Android Studio.
+The SDK is distributed as an *aar* library for Android Studio.
 In order to setup the SignatureSDKExample app in your development environment, perform the following steps:

 * Open the SignatureSDKExample with Android Studio IDE
 * From the Android Studio menu, navigate to:
   `File -> New -> New Module -> Import .JAR/.AAR Package`
-*	Under Root Directory, click Browse and locate the Signature SDK .aar file.
+*	Under Root Directory, click Browse and locate the SDK .aar file.
 * Click on Finish to complete the library import.

-Now to reference the newly created module with the Signature SDK in the SignatureSDKExample project:
+Now to reference the newly created module with the SDK in the SignatureSDKExample project:

 * Perform right click on the SignatureSDKExample project to open the contextual menu.
 * Click on `Open Module Settings`
-* On `Dependencies` tab add a new module dependency selecting the Signature SDK library module.
+* On `Dependencies` tab add a new module dependency selecting the SDK library module.

 Apply the license:
 * Place the supplied license file under the Assets folder of the SignatureSDKExample project.